 - Closure.
 Sutures close the incision and a sterile dressing is placed over it.

 X-rays are taken to ensure the new elbow is perfectly positioned and a physical examination ensures it moves properly.
 Total procedure time is usually 1-2 hours.

-After surgery, OIO Elbow Specialist will create a physical therapy plan to help restore function and motion to the elbow.
+After surgery, OICJ Elbow Specialist will create a physical therapy plan to help restore function and motion to the elbow.

 What Does Elbow Joint Replacement Treat?